jafingerhut/core.btree-vector/doc/intro.md

 TBD: Is the invariant that all leaf nodes are at the same depth as each other important?
 Why?
 What would go wrong if we tried to allow trees with leaf nodes at different depths?
+At least one answer is that the algorithm described in section ["Efficient B-tree split operations"](efficient-b-tree-split-operations) would need to be generalized to work when the right neighbor of a node on the left fringe is a leaf, instead of another internal node.
+I do not know if that is even possible to do.